jamieforth/tabcode-haskell/README.md

     $ cat tabcodefile.tc | tc2mei | xmllint --format - > tabcodefile.xml

+When `tc2mei` encounters an error in the TabCode input it will abort immediately with an error message.
+You can optionally supply the `--permissive` command line switch which will cause it instead to continue parsing the rest of the input and then report any unparsable tabwords in the XML output as comments, e.g.:

+    $ cat tabcodefile-with-errors.tc | tc2mei --permissive | xmllint --format - > tabcodefile-with-errors.xml

 ### Limitations

 * `tc2mei` currently produces just a single `<mei:staff>` element and